Skip to main content

 Updated over a week ago

-There are two key ways for you to set permissions for team members on Waybook:
+There are four key ways for you to set permissions for team members on Waybook:

 You're also able to manage your team's access using member groups and we'll cover all of the above in this article.